issp-center-dev/mVMC/doc/en/source/intro.rst

          (Department of Applied Physics, The University of Tokyo)

       -  Kota Ido
-         (Department of Applied Physics, The University of Tokyo)
+         (The Institute for Solid State Physics, The University of Tokyo)

       -  Masatoshi Imada
          (Department of Applied Physics, The University of Tokyo)